sefeoglu/piveau-importing-oaipmh-nfdi4cat/README.md

 # piveau importing oai-pmh
 Importing records via the OAI-PMH protocol and feeding a pipe.

-The service is based on the [pipe-connector](https://gitlab.fokus.fraunhofer.de/piveau/pipe/pipe-connector) library.
-Any configuration applicable for the pipe-connector can also be used for this service.
+The service is based on the [piveau-pipe-connector](https://gitlab.fokus.fraunhofer.de/piveau/pipe/piveau-pipe-connector) library.
+Any configuration applicable for the piveau-pipe-connector can also be used for this service.

 ## Table of Contents
 1. [Build](#build)